Resources

 Valley Hold

-Output of the minimum temperature measurement indicated by an instrument during the time duration for which this display mode has been active.
+The minimum temperature recorded by an instrument during the period this display mode is active.

 Verification